 Just like in any dive centre, diver safety on a liveaboard is of paramount importance to the captain and crew.
 A safety briefing is usually the first order of business while you begin your voyage to the edge of the world.

-Vessels come equipped with a first aid kit, as well as emergency oxygen.
-You’ll also notice fire extinguishers and axes placed in certain areas of the vessel in case of fire.
+Liveaboard cruises come equipped with a first aid kit, as well as emergency oxygen.
+You’ll also notice fire extinguishers and axes placed in certain areas of the boat in case of fire.
 No operator wants to have an incident on board as this would have a huge impact on their credibility.
 So every effort goes into making sure that you return in one piece.

 There’s obviously an element of risk involved not only while scuba diving, but also being out at sea for several days.
 So just make sure you follow the crew’s safety guidelines and instructions and you should have an enjoyable time out at sea.

 So you’ve just booked your first liveaboard safari and you’re excited about your upcoming trip.
-Before you start jumping for joy, there are a few things you need to consider before boarding a liveaboard.
+Before you start jumping for joy, there are a few things you need to consider before boarding a liveaboard as beginners.
 Like, how are you supposed to deal with living on a boat with a bunch of strangers for the next 5 nights?

 Liveaboards run extremely smooth operations.
 Since everyone is working in confined spaces, everything has to happen seamlessly, like clockwork.
 So unless you want to be that person that everyone loves to hate, you’ll need to pull your weight like everyone else on board.